Strange changes? Bring 'em on. Altered sports much better than no sports

 According to reports, MLB’s model covers everything from testing procedures to facility guidelines to game management.
 Reading through it brings a blunt reminder that “Game on!” will be far more complex than simply telling fans to stay home.

 Teams will have to navigate a labyrinth of safety measures just to host one baseball game.
-Those measures begin before employees arrive at the ballpark and won’t end when they leave the ballpark.
-For road games, players would need team approval to leave the hotel to grab dinner.
+Those measures begin before employees arrive at the ballpark and won’t end when they leave.
+For road games, players would need team approval simply to leave the hotel to grab dinner.

 Baseball players are sticklers about keeping routines.
 Throw those out the window.
 MLB’s blueprint essentially redefines how creatures of habit can go about their business.